bml-research/data_analysis_bml/dnaj/dnaj_01.md

 ## Sharing research materials

-To facilitate open science and support global research efforts, the newly generated vectors will be submitted to [Addgene](https://www.addgene.org/) to share these materials with the scientific community.
+To facilitate open science and support global research efforts, the newly generated vectors will be submitted to the non-profit plasmid repository [Addgene](https://www.addgene.org/) to share these materials with the scientific community.
 By providing access to this complete DNAJC library, we aim to accelerate discoveries and collaborative studies into protein quality control and neurodegenerative diseases.

 ---